Musical Instruments

 The keyboard autoharp and gusli

-Rather than suggesting the reader take another look at them, since the same technique figures in the present text, I’ll segue into its discussion with a demonstration on a gusli.
-This term designates a group of Slavic zithers of differing designs.
+Rather than suggesting the reader look at them now, since the same technique figures in the present text, I’ll segue into its discussion with a demonstration on a gusli.
+This term designates a group of Slavic zithers of differing designs, commonly labeled by their shape.

 Continue reading “The keyboard autoharp and gusli”